And now Poseidon stirs the briny deep,

 In common peace, the two will live awhile,

 Venus, princess of the Cyprian isle,

-And, in the Spring, the woman bears a son.
+And, in the Spring, the goddess bears a son.

 Of brave Aeneas’ birth, not much is said,

 In epic books that everyone has read,